Cannabis use disorder

 Onset of effects occurs within minutes of inhalation and 1-4 hours of ingestion, and effects may last for hours.
 Effects in adults and adolescents may include a euphoria or "high," perceptual changes, and stimulated appetite as well as impaired attention, concentration, judgment, motor coordination, and short-term memory.
 Xerostomia, conjunctival injection, nystagmus, dysarthria, tachycardia, tachypnea, anxiety, and sleep disturbance may occur as well as hypertension or orthostatic hypotension in older adults.

-It has been reported that the medicinal benefits of marijuana include sedative qualities, mood, appetite, nausea, anxiety, and pain management.
+It has been reported that the medicinal benefits of marijuana include sedative qualities and mood, appetite, nausea, anxiety, and pain management.
 Symptomatic relief for movement dysfunction disorders, multiple sclerosis, epileptic seizures, chronic pain, and adverse effects of cancer treatments has been reported.

 The legal status of cannabis varies internationally, often achieving legal status first for medical usage, while maintaining illegal status for recreational use.
 Cannabis is still identified as a Schedule I substance under the US Controlled Substances Act, making it federally illegal to possess, despite its legalization in some states for medical and/or recreational use.